statengeneraal/laws-markdown/verdrag/stockholm/convention/on/persistent/organic/pollutants/BWBV0001517/README.md

 | Tomato  | Aphids, diamondback moth, jassids, leaf miner, shoot and fruit borer, whiteflies  |
 | Wheat  | Aphids, pink borer, termites  |

+### Part VII

+#### Hexabromocyclododecane

+Each Party that has registered for the exemption pursuant to Article 4 for the production and use of hexabromocyclododecane for expanded polystyrene and extruded polystyrene in buildings shall take necessary measures to ensure that expanded polystyrene and extruded polystyrene containing hexabromocyclododecane can be easily identified by labelling or other means throughout its life cycle.

 ### Annex   B

 ####Restriction